Kruševo: Etymology

+The name "Kruševo" stems from the Slavic word for "pear", variants of which include gruša and kruša.

 History

-Medieval
+Middle Ages

-Initially part of the Byzantine Empire, the area was conquered by the First Bulgarian Empire in the 9th century to be conquered again by the Byzantium in the 11th century.
-The region came shortly under the rule of the short-lived Principality of Prilep of Prince Marko (r.
-1371 - 1395), a successor state of the Serbian Empire (1346–1371) where the father of Župan Vukašin Mrnjavčević (co-ruler of King Stefan Uroš V) held the region.
-The principality and region came under Ottoman Turkish rule in 1395.
+Initially part of the Byzantine Empire, the area of present-day Kruševo was conquered by the First Bulgarian Empire in the 9th century and subsequently reconquered by the Byzantines in the 11th century.
+It then feel under short-lived, 14th-century Lordship of Prilep, before coming under Ottoman Turkish rule in 1395.